slavakung/slavakung.github.io/_publications/dissertation.md

 #### Acknowledgment

-I'm deeply grateful to all the people who helped me to successfully complete the PhD period, especially to my supervisor specialist [Ondrej Kuzelka](https://ida.fel.cvut.cz/~kuzelka/) for all his insights, guidance and support throughout the whole journey.
+I'm deeply grateful to all the people who helped me to successfully complete the PhD stage, especially to my supervisor specialist [Ondrej Kuzelka](https://ida.fel.cvut.cz/~kuzelka/) for all his insights, guidance and support throughout the whole journey.